Skip to main content

 Example 3: Bob sent a dozen samples of his DEER IN A HEADLIGHT branded hunting caps that include an integrated head lamp to a local sporting goods store.
 The caps displayed the DEER IN A HEADLIGHT trademark on a label inside the cap.
 The sporting goods store will resell them.

-To show that a trademark for a service is being used in commerce, it must be shown that the services are being marketed under the mark and that the services advertised can be delivered to customers.
+To show that a trademark for a service is being used in commerce, it must be shown that the services are being marketed under the mark and that the services advertised are being delivered to customers.

 Example 1: Michael started a local tech support service named ZEN-IT.
-As he was a computer tech by trade and planned to provide the service himself, the moment that he initially used the name to advertise ZEN-IT services on a small billboard in town, he put the mark into use.
+As he was a computer tech by trade and planned to provide the service himself, the moment that he initially used the name to advertise ZEN-IT services on a small billboard in town, and had his first paying customer, he put the mark into use.

 Example 2: Mary started a daycare business named LITTLE PEOPLE’S PALACE.
 She set up her daycare’s location and prepared all of the resources that she would need to provide her services.
-The very first time that all of her resources were in place, and she started to advertise the services under the mark, she put the mark into use.
+The very first time that all of her resources were in place, and she started to advertise the services under the mark, and signed her first paying customer, she put the mark into use.

 In the case of both goods and services, it is absolutely essential that you do not attempt to manufacture evidence in an attempt to make it appear that your goods or services are being used in commerce, when they really aren't.
 Such approach will result in an invalid registration that can not be enforced.